 Textbook: This section does NOT require you to purchase a physical textbook.
-All resources are online through MyMathLab (the online homework system) or in your class notes found on Blackboard.
+All resources are online through MyStatLab.com (the online homework system) or in your class notes found on Blackboard.
+You can purchase a physical copy of the book below if you desire, but an electronic copy is available online after you gain access to MSL.

 Course Requirements/Materials: To maximize the potential to complete this course, a student should attend all class meetings, take notes and participate in class, and complete all homework assignments and examinations including the final exam in the allotted time.
 All students are expected to have reliable internet access, a reliable laptop or tablet, a printer, and either a scanner or a smart phone for submitting PDF documents.
-Students will also need to purchase the access to MyMathLab after the 14-day free trial period ends.
+Students will also need to purchase the access to MyStatLab after the 14-day free trial period ends.